Generally, Peru is a safe place to visit—with a little guidance. But like most countries in the world, Peru has started seeing cases of coronavirus.

 Taxi drivers in Peru have been known to scam travelers by taking longer routes to their destination or running up the price without a meter.
 If you want to take a taxi, you should call a reliable company instead of hailing a cab on the street.
 Apps like EasyTaxi or Cabify can also be super helpful—they work just like Uber, but with a cab instead of a private car.

 Is Peru safe for a woman traveling on her own?
-Yes, absolutely—but you should always exercise caution.
+Yes—but locals say you should always exercise caution.
 Solo female travelers are at a higher risk of assault or harassment anywhere in the world, and Peru is no exception.
-Check out this link for some great tips for staying safe as a woman traveling alone, then work with a local to plan your safe, awesome, life-changing solo trip to Peru.

 Planning on exploring the ancient Inca city of Machu Picchu while you’re in Peru?
 It’s quite a climb, but it’s totally doable as long as you’re in good shape.
 The hike up the Inca Trail, which leads you up the mountain, can be strenuous, and you’ll definitely feel the effects of altitude change.
 But as long as you stay hydrated, take it slow, and don’t drink too much the night before, it won’t affect you much.

-The rainy season varies from region to region in Peru, but it mostly occurs in the winter, between December and March.
+The rainy season varies from region to region in Peru, but locals tell us it mostly occurs in the winter, between December and March.
 Rainfall can get really heavy and sometimes results in floods or landslides.
-If you plan on hiking the Inca Trail to Machu Picchu, we’d recommend planning your trip between April and November—the weather will be a little chilly, but it’s safer and drier than in the rainy months.
+If you plan on hiking the Inca Trail to Machu Picchu, locals recommend planning your trip between April and November—the weather will be a little chilly, but it’s safer and drier than in the rainy months.

-If you’re worried about getting sick while you’re in Peru, your safest bet is to get the recommended travel vaccines before you go.
+Worried about getting sick while you’re in Peru?
+Your safest bet is to get the recommended travel vaccines before you go.
 Here are all the shots you should consider:

-There is some really incredible cuisine in Peru that you don’t want to miss out on.
-To avoid getting food poisoning while sampling the local flavors, keep these tips in mind:
+Peru is full of incredible food, but you don't want a stomach bug to ruin your trip!
+To stay safe while sampling the local flavors, keep these tips in mind:

 Just in case you find yourself in an emergency situation while you’re exploring Peru, here are the important numbers you should know: